 What are the charges for Wild Waters Mombasa?

-KES 1,500/- per day to use the slides and KES 300 per day for swimming only.
+KES 1,600/- per day to use the slides and swimming pool.
+KES 300 per day for non-sliders & non-swimmers

 Is there food at Wild Waters Mombasa?